 Letty Cottin Pogrebin, a founding editor of Ms. magazine, is a writer, lecturer, social justice activist, and the author of eleven books.
-Her second novel, SINGLE JEWISH MALE SEEKING SOUL MATE ,was published in 2015.
+Her second novel, SINGLE JEWISH MALE SEEKING SOUL MATE, was published in 2015.
 On this website, you'll find her biography, a list of all her published works, lecture topics, and a schedule of her public appearances, past, present, and future.

-SUBSCRIBE TO LETTY'S WEEKLY NEWSLETTER HERE
+SUBSCRIBE TO LETTY'S NEWSLETTER HERE

 "Compelling, passionate, brave."